Effective Date: June 8, 2018

 - Information We Obtain from Your Use of Our Services

 We collect certain information automatically, such as your operating system version, browser type, and internet service provider.
+We also collect information about your interaction with the Services, such as creating or logging into your account, or opening or interacting with the Services on Your mobile device.
 When you use our Site, we automatically collect and store this information in service logs.
 This includes: details of how you used our Site; Internet protocol address; and cookies that uniquely identify your browser.
 We may also collect and process information about your actual location.
 The information we collect automatically is statistical data and may or may not include Personal Data, but we may maintain it or associate it with Personal Data we collect in other ways or receive from third parties.

 - Cookies and Similar Technologies

 We and our partners use various technologies to collect and store information when you visit one of our services, and this may include using cookies or similar technologies to identify your browser or device.
 We also use these technologies to collect and store information when you interact with services from our partners, such as advertising services.
 Our third party advertising and analytics partners include Google and similar third party advertising or analytics partners.

 The technologies we use for this automatic data collection may include: